|Country Information & Lifestyle|

 Many famous people have made Jamaica their home.
 Firefly is the historic home of playwright Noel Coward and is named for the luminous insects seen in the warm evenings.
-The house has certainly had its share of luminaries from both the political and entertainment worlds, including Queen Elizabeth II, Laurence Olivier, Sophia Loren, Elizabeth Taylor, Alec Guiness, Peter O'Toole, and Richard Burton.
+The house has certainly had its share of luminaries from both the political and entertainment worlds, including Queen Elizabeth II, Laurence Olivier, Sophia Loren, Elizabeth Taylor, Alec Guinness, Peter O'Toole, and Richard Burton.
 Even today the house is kept in the same state it was when the Queen Mother came to lunch in 1965.
 A tour of Firefly includes a look at the home, photos of the house's many celebrity guests, and the grounds where Coward is now buried.

 Visit the humble beginnings of the superstar Bob Marley in the hills of St.Ann.
-Chances are you may meet Bob's mother Cedella Booker, or some of his old friends on your visit.
+Chances are you may meet Bob's mother Cedella Booker or some of his old friends on your visit.
 Along the road to Philadelphia and nine miles from Alexandria is Nine Mile, a rural community with few citizens and fewer amenities.
 Embedded in a hill made of solid rock and blood-red bauxite rich earth, Nine Mile is the birthplace of Reggae superstar Bob Marley and the site of the Bob Marley Mausoleum.
 A few meters away from the village centre stands the mausoleum and mini-museum, at the top of the famous hill that Marley climbed daily to carry water to his house.

 Greenwood Great House is over 200 years old and the historical house of Edward Barrett who was one of the city's founding fathers.
 His family developed half of Falmouth.
-The house sits across the street from the Barrett Wharf, which is one of the major points for ships to offload and is one of the best preserved great house on the island.
+The house sits across the street from the Barrett Wharf, which is one of the major points for ships to offload and is one of the best preserved great houses on the island.
 He was a wealthy plantation owner and also the great grandfather of the famous 19th century poet Elizabeth Barrett Browning.

 The Tharp House is the historical house of John Tharp who was once one of the wealthiest men in Jamaica.
 His house included his own wharf where ships arrived, carrying merchandise and slaves while other ships sailed off to England, transporting sugar and coffee grown on his plantation.

 Capture the history of Jamaica by visiting the birthplace of Samuel Sharpe, one of Jamaica's national heroes, who gave his life in the fight against slavery.
-Immerse yourself in the flavor of Jamaica while strolling through this tropical paradise.
+Immerse yourself in the flavour of Jamaica while strolling through this tropical paradise.
 Sample exotic and delicious fruits and drinks made from them.
 Taste the different varieties of pineapples and citrus, or nibble on a piece of sweet juicy sugarcane.
 Enjoy a delicious barbecued lunch, served with world famous Jamaica Blue Mountain Coffee.

 Jamaican cuisine includes a mixture of cooking flavors, spices, techniques and influences from the indigenous people on the island, and the Spanish, British, Africans, Indians and Chinese who have inhabited the island.
 Popular Jamaican dishes include goat curry, Stamp an Go(Codfish fritters) an old favourite which combines salted codfish with a tasty spiced dough, fried dumpling, and fried plantain.
 Pilau is a popular dish containing rice, chicken, pork, shellfish and vegetables, similar to Paella and rice and peas stewed with beans and coconut milk, is known Jamaica Coat of Arms simply must be tried.

-Just about any meat can be jerked but the real secret to the flavorful taste is the marinade, a truly Jamaican blend of spices and seasonings.
+Just about any meat can be jerked but the real secret to the flavourful taste is the marinade, a truly Jamaican blend of spices and seasonings.
 A wide variety of seafood, tropical fruits and meats are available and to finish try Coconut Gizzada, a delicious tart and a local favourite.
 It has a flaky crust with a sweet filling made from grated coconut.
 For centuries rum, one of Jamaica's most famous products, has enticed and intoxicated connoisseurs worldwide.
 You cannot leave Jamaica without sampling some of the best rums on the planet.

 Jamaicans are naturally warm, friendly and entertaining.
 Their complex past, marked by slavery and the struggle for independence, has made them proud, resilient and strong.
 The heartbeat of the people is the thumping, infectious and passionate sounds of Reggae that pulses through their veins.
 Although this is Jamaica's music, its origins are in the villages of Africa.